 Other ways to comment

-- In addition to the above method, you can contact us by email or in writing (other methods not accepted).
+- contact us by email or in writing (other methods not accepted)

 When making an objection, remember that we are only able to take certain things into account, such as:

 - possible conflicts with planning policies for the area

 - the height of a proposed building and whether it would overshadow neighbouring properties to an unreasonable extent